 I appreciate it when a company puts in the time and effort to test their supplements.
-Most supplement companies do not do this.
+I can tell you most supplement companies do not do this.

 The company has said they do not influence the outcomes of Juice Plus research.
 Some of the people who have done Juice Plus research have had ties to NSA.
 People might argue this opens up the possibility of bias on the part of the researchers.
 That said, I am not sure how strong this argument is because some of the studies seem to contradict each other.
 If there was a big conspiracy to hide the truth, then the research would be in more agreement.

 Bottom line: I don't think the supplement is a scam.
-I'm OK with company sponsored research as long as its quality.
+I'm OK with company-sponsored research as long as its quality.
 What I see in this case is quality research for the most part.

 Does Juice Plus Cure Disease

-No study has ever shown that Juice Plus cured any disease.
-The company that makes Juice Plus does seem to be directing their research toward showing how their product can reduce the risk of disease.
-As Ben Franklin once sayd An ounce of prevention is better than a pound of cure.
+No study has ever shown the supplement has cured any disease.
+The company that makes JP does seem to be directing their research toward showing how it can reduce the risk of disease.
+As Ben Franklin once said An ounce of prevention is better than a pound of cure.

 Juice Plus vs. Vineyard Blend

-Grapes and berries are healthy and contain some interesting compounds like resveratrol.
+Grapes and berries are healthy and contain healthy phytonutrients like resveratrol.
 That said, the majority of research is on the original Juice Plus – the stuff that's been around since 1993.
 Personally, I'd like to see more research on the Vineyard Blend.

-I'm a bit skeptical because some research I've seen appears to the same effects occur even when Vineyard Blend is not taken.
-I've love to see a study comparing regular Juice Plus to the Vineyard Blend to see what their differences are.
+I'd love to see a study comparing regular JP to the Vineyard Blend to see what their differences are.